2022–23 Amateur Scottish Inter-District Championship

 The reprise of the amateur inter-district championship came about as Glasgow Hutchesons Aloysians proposed that the professional Super 6 league be scrapped so that monies freed could be directed towards the amateur clubs, and a regional club competition be re-instated.
 However the amendment put forward to re-instate the Inter-District Championship and thus keep the professional Super 6 league won with 72 votes to 46 votes.

 A league table is included for completeness.

+Braidholm, the home of Glasgow Hutchesons Aloysians, was chosen as the venue for the finals day.